 A measure of how well services are delivered by an agency or program.
 Performance measures address issues such as the degree to which services are timely, cost-effective, or in compliance with standards.
 Unlike an indicator, which measures progress toward a broad outcome, a performance measure gauges how well a program is run.
 Examples include percentage of child abuse investigations completed within 24 hours of a report or the amount of child support collected for each dollar spent on child support enforcement.
 (Promising Practices Network)

 The outcome goal in foster care based on the realization of a legal, permanent family relationship for every child and youth.
 As defined in the Child and Family Services Reviews, a child in foster care is determined to have achieved permanency when any of the following occurs: (1) The child is discharged from foster care to reunification with his or her family, either a parent or other relative; (2) the child is discharged from foster care to a legally finalized adoption; or (3) the child is discharged from foster care to the care of a legal guardian.

 A tool used to create a formalized, facilitated process to connect youth in foster care with a supportive adult.
 A permanency pact or pledge provides structure and a safety net for youth.
 It involves a defined and verbalized commitment by both parties to a long-term supportive relationship and provides clarity regarding expectations of the relationship.
 A permanency pact can be helpful particularly for youth who are preparing to transition out of foster care to live on their own.
 (Adapted from FosterClub.)

 A systematic effort to provide long-term continuity in a dependent child's care, as an alternative to temporary foster placements.
-This might be done by facilitating adoption, by establishing clear guidelines for remaining in foster care or by helping the child's family become capable of meeting the child's needs.
-(Adapted from Office of Children & Families in the Courts)
+This might be done by facilitating adoption, establishing clear guidelines for remaining in foster care, or helping the child's family become capable of meeting the child's needs.
+(Adapted from the Office of Children & Families in the Courts)